loafey/master-thesis/Thesis/5.0. Discussion/Usage.typ

   )
 })

-As can be seen in the benchmarks in @fibbo-benchmarks there is quite a large gap between the version written in #ln and the version written in C.
+As can be seen in the benchmark in @fibbo-benchmarks there is quite a large gap between the version written in #ln and the version written in C.
 Each input was measured 100 times.
 The C version was compiled using GCC with O0 and O3.